rvonsch/reading-kernighan-ritchie-c/README.md

 ### Chapter One

-Exercise 1-14 is by far my favorite one into the book.
+Exercise 1-14 "Character Histogram" is by far my favorite one into the book.
 It suggests creating an OS X Command Line Tool that takes input and draws a histogram showing the frequency of lengths of characters.
 I chose to only count the alphabet.
 Of course, this could easily be modified to make a bar graph displaying alphanumeric data and symbols.

+Exercise 1-13 "Word Length Histogram" demonstrates my first crack at creating a horizontal histogram.
+It works but needs to handle large input data better.
+Character Histogram works better.